amka66/horc/README.md

 ## Who is it For? ##

-> We invite others who share our vision to join us in making this into an industrial-strength open-source framework for representing all sorts of knowledge, and making inferences from it.
+> We invite others who share our vision to join us in making this into an industrial-strength free and open-source framework for representing all sorts of knowledge, and making inferences from it.

 ## Where to Begin? ##